Cieju04/sw-rest-api/README.md

 * To install packages: `npm install`
 * To enable start without babel-node command: `npm run build` or `npm run prod`
 * To run in dev: `npm run dev`
+* Change env.sample to .env and enter your MONGODB database url.

 ### ENDPOINTS
  **USER REGISTER, LOGIN AND EDIT**